Post overview: Best Breweries in Brooklyn, New York

 Grimm Artisan Ales (East Williamsburg)

 Grimm Artisan Ales is one of the most impressive breweries in New York City.
 How do I know?
 They won New York State Brewers Association’s highly coveted Brewery of the Year award 2 years in a row.
-The crazy part?
+The best part?
 They’ve only been open since 2018.

 Bringing home six awards last year alone (including silvers for their blonde ale and American IPA), this highly acclaimed NYC brewery is nothing to scoff at and has a tasting room to match.

 The barrels in the back serve as assurance though, you’re in the right spot.
+Take your time perusing the long menu before settling on your preferred style (or heck, surprise yourself by ordering something new).

 Address: 990 Metropolitan Ave, Brooklyn, NY 11211